ringtailsoftware/commy/README.md

 # Scrollback

 Commy supports moving back and forwards in terminal history.
 However, unlike some serial monitors, it stores screen updates rather than lines of incoming text.
 This means that a terminal UI can be rewound and replayed in time visually.
-To enter scrollback, press `ctrl-a`, then use up/down/pageup/pagedown to move through terminal history.
+To enter scrollback, press `ctrl-b`, then use up/down/pageup/pagedown to move through terminal history.

 To run commy with a longer scrollback history, use a larger `-b <value>`.